lzh-mb-mod/RTSCamera/README.md

   - You can immediately control one of your soldiers to avoid all your formations been delegated to AI when your charater dies.
 Press `L` and check `Control Ally After Death` option to enable this feature.
 It's always enabled in free camera mode to ensure a smooth gaming experience.

+- When the camera is following a character, you can press `F` to control the character.
+You can make the camera follow a character in the following ways:

+  - You can make the camera follow any hero by pressing `L` to open the menu and selecting a hero in `Watch Another Hero` drop-down list.

+  - You can make the camera follow any character by pressing `;` and clicking a character, then pressing `F`.

+  - You can press left/right mouse button to change the character that the camera is following.

 - If your character is injured in campaign map and you encounter an enemy party, you can still choose "Watch the battle" option to begin the battle.
-In this battle you can command your troops in free camera but cannot directly fighting.
+In this battle you can command your troops in free camera but cannot directly control a character and fighting.

-- Press `;` and click a soldier, then press `F` to let camera follow it.
-Press `F` again to take control of the soldier.

 - Pause game (`[`) or adjust time speed (`'`).